Added to Saved items

 "Other options include contacting OCD Action or Mind, two very good mental health charities who can help to put you in the right direction," says Shirley.

-"It also helps tremendously to seek out a therapist who has had first-hand experience of the condition, as we find that many of our clients explain that this makes a big difference and helps them to feel understood whilst recovering from the condition."
+"It also helps to seek out a therapist who has had experience of treating the condition or who has experienced it themselves, as we find that many of our clients explain that this makes a big difference and helps them to feel understood whilst recovering from the condition."